YuvalBecker/Smart-transfer-learning/README.md

 At the moment each layer activation is under the assumption of log normal distribution (given relu), Therfor I aggragate all layer activations in the network given all dataset and compare between the 2 distributions by transforming to "normal" and use  kl divergence.
+Or by comparing between the distributions of gram matrixes , in order to reduce the localization dependancy.

 call the constructor : `rg = CustomRequireGrad(network, dataloader, dataloader2)`